marc2332/bliss/doc/docs/beacon_db.md

 !!! info
-    YAML has been chosen because the standard native types (list, dictionary, numbers, unicode strings...) can be easily mapped to Python equivalents, it handles comments (contrary to JSON) and also because it is optimized for human-readability (contrary to XML).
+    YAML has been chosen because the standard native types (list, dictionary, numbers, unicode strings...) can be easily mapped to Python equivalents.
+It handles comments (contrary to JSON) and is optimized for human-readability (contrary to XML).

 Beacon goes all over the configuration database directories, and builds